 There are a few types of company that an individual can establish in Switzerland

-- Gesellschaft mit beschränkter Haftung (LLC)
+- Gesellschaft mit beschränkter Haftung (GmbH)

 A GmbH is a type of limited liability company, common in German-speaking countries like Austria, Germany and Switzerland.
 It has to be formed with a minimum of one shareholder and the share capital has to be not less than CHF20,000.
 With such a company, the liability of the members is limited according to their contribution to the capital.
 In a GmbH company, bearer shares are not allowed.
-At least one of the directors is required to have Swiss resident status and the management is approved at the shareholders’ meetings, where a minimums of one director ought to be present as well.
+At least one of the directors is required to have Swiss resident status and the management is approved at the shareholders’ meetings, where at least one director ought to be present as well.

 - Unlimited liability company

-Procedure of company formation in Switzerland
+Company formation procedure in Switzerland

 Firstly, a unique name has to be chosen for the company, following the aforementioned bank account opening procedure.
 Then, a public notary has to notarize both corporate and personal signatures as well as the public record of the entity incorporation.
 The next steps will be filling in few forms and registering with the Commercial Register of Switzerland in order to obtain a legal personality for the company.
 Another thing to consider is registration for tax services, which is not compulsory for certain companies.
 One of the final steps would be registering the company employees for social security, which means disability insurance, retirement pensions and other important considerations.